gerrymclarnon/price-basket/README.md

 Current special offers are:

 * Apples have a 10% discount off their normal price this week
-* Buy 2 tins of soup and get a loaf of bread for half price
+* Buy 2 tins of soup and andGet a loaf of bread for half price

 The program accepts a list of items in the basket and output the subtotal, the special offer discounts and the final price.